 Yes.
 The University has approved a new policy for grading this semester.
 Details and procedures for these changes are still being finalized, and we will send additional information as soon as it is ready.
 Please encourage students to check their email regularly.

-Pass/fail policy: For each class, students will have the option of keeping the assigned grade or converting it to pass/fail after final grades are submitted.
+Pass/withdraw policy: For each class, students will have the option of keeping the assigned grade or converting it to pass/withdraw after final grades are submitted.
 Student transcripts will be modified to provide an adequate context about the disruption caused by COVID-19 during the spring 2020 semester and the resulting change in grading.
-We will send students additional information as it becomes available.

-Early withdrawal policy: In addition to the pass/fail option, Bucknell is extending the course withdrawal deadline for this semester to April 27, 2020, the last day of classes.
+Early withdrawal policy: In addition to the pass/withdraw option, Bucknell is extending the course withdrawal deadline for this semester to April 27, 2020, the last day of classes.

 Under existing policy, twice during their careers at Bucknell, students may withdraw from a course with a grade of W through the 10th week of class (this semester, that date would have been March 27).
-This policy change means that any course withdrawal taken after the date Bucknell announced its move to remote education — March 10, 2020 — will not count as one of the two withdrawals under the existing policy.
-We will send students additional information as it becomes available.
+This policy change means that any course withdrawal taken after the date Bucknell announced its move to remote education (March 10, 2020) will not count as one of the two withdrawals under the existing policy.

 No. Courses taken through approved partner programs are treated as transfer courses, which require a grade of C or above for Bucknell credit and cannot be taken pass/fail.